lutterlohdev/states-quiz/README.md

 ## How To Use

 1. Clone the repository or download the files.
-2. Open the `index.html` file in any modern web browser (or visit states-quiz.pages.dev for the time being)
+2. Open the `index.html` file in any modern web browser, or visit [lutterlohdev.github.io/states-quiz](https://lutterlohdev.github.io/states-quiz/).
 3. Select a region to study (West or Southwest).
 4. Choose a quiz mode to begin.
 5. Click on the card to see the answer.
 Use the "Next" and "Prev" buttons to navigate through the flashcards.